 If already enrolled in Medicare Part B, a Medicare beneficiary might fall in to a category known as “hold harmless.”
 This is a relatively new provision in which people already on Medicare are only subject to a percentage increase on their Medicare Part B payments that is in line with the percentage increase in their cost-of-living adjustment (COLA) for their Social Security Income.
 For 2017, the cost-of-living adjustment (COLA) for Social Security benefits will be 0.3 percent.
 Because this percentage is so low, about 70 percent of beneficiaries will be “held harmless” from increasing Part B premiums.
 The average 2017 premium for the “held harmless” group will be about $109, a relatively small increase from the $104.90 premium of 2016.

-For the remaining 30 percent of Medicare beneficiaries in the “non-held harmless” population, the standard monthly premium for Part B in 2017 will be $134, increasing 10 percent from the $121.80 premium of 2016.
+For the remaining 30 percent of Medicare beneficiaries in the “non-held harmless” population, the standard monthly premium for Part B in 2020 will be $144.60.
 The individuals in the “non-held harmless” population are:

 - Not currently receiving Social Security benefits